Gandi/demo-private-networks-gandicloud/README.md

 # Asciinema-server-opentofu

-Simple terraform resources to deploy an asciinema-server on GandiCloud VPS, using either [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
+Simple terraform resources to deploy an asciinema-server on GandiCloud VPS, using either [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/) and a GandiCloud VPS private network.

 ## Disclaimer